Updated: June 28, 2021

 What is a marketing plan?

 A marketing plan provides the overall, high level strategy based on the business’s objectives over a period of time.
-It is a road map for achieving your goals and guiding your decisions throughout the year.
+It is a road map for achieving your goals and guiding your decisions on what you should be doing and more importantly, what not to be doing.

 What is a marketing campaign?